 Once we had cooled down, we made our way to the train station, which from the inside greatly resembled an airport terminal: it was enormous.
 We arrived about 90 minutes early, so we waited at the crowded platform until our train began boarding.
 Looking around at the crowds and crowds of people, we were the only Americans in sight.
 It was really quite an authentic experience and definitely not something you get to do everyday.

 Exhausted and uncomfortably hot, we lugged our bags onto the train and found our seats.
 Initially I was disappointed that we were not all seated together, but it really became a part of the experience.
 Caitlin and I were in the same compartment, both on the bottom bunks.
 The four other beds in our compartment were occupied by a Chinese family returning home to Xi'an.
-Mom and dad were traveling with two very energetic daughters (Cassie and Chrissy) and their grandma.
-Grandma, as she told us, was a teacher, and so she wanted the girls to practice their English with us.
-After I had exhausted all the Chinese phrases I have learned, grandma translated for us where gesturing failed.
+Mom and dad were traveling with two very energetic daughters (Cassie and Chrissy)

 The train itself was much homier than I expected.
 Our beds, the bottom bunks, served as the common sitting area.
 In between the beds, under the window, was a small table with a container for hot water.
 We brought ramen and snacks for the train, and, once we had cozied up in our beds, we hung out, read, and chatted until it was time for lights out.